-The second set of indicators demonstrates the use of information and communications technologies (ICT) in business transactions.
+indicators The second set of demonstrates the use of information and communications technologies (ICT) in business transactions.
 ICT, such as the Internet, are important tools for all firms because they provide even the smallest of enterprises with the ability to reach national and international markets at low cost.

 The third set of indicators presents the composition of the firm's workforce by type of contract and gender.
 Labor regulations have a direct effect on the type of employment favored by firms and they may have a different impact by gender.
-The first two indicators present the composition of the workforce classified into temporary and permanent workers.
+The first two indicators present composition the workforce the of classified into temporary and permanent workers.
 The last indicator reflects the participation of women in regular full-time employment.